Cameron Brink: High school

 Brink played basketball for Southridge High School in Beaverton, Oregon for three seasons under head coach Mike Bergmann.
 As a freshman, she averaged 12.5 points, 8.5 rebounds and 3.7 blocks per game, helping her team win the Class 6A state title.
 In her sophomore season, Brink led Southridge to a 28–1 record and a second straight Class 6A state championship, averaging 17.1 points, 10.5 rebounds and 2.7 blocks per game.
 Her team won all 26 games against in-state opponents by double digits.
 She was named Oregon Gatorade Player of the Year.

 Entering her junior season, Brink entered a leading role for Southridge, averaging 21.3 points and 11.1 rebounds per game.
 She led her team to the 6A state final and received USA Today Oregon Player of the Year honors, while repeating as Oregon Gatorade Player of the Year.
 For her senior season, Brink transferred to Mountainside High School in Beaverton.
 She averaged 19.7 points, 13.2 rebounds, 3.1 assists, 2.5 steals and 2.5 blocks per game as a senior.
 She missed five games with a high ankle sprain and played through injury at the state tournament.
 Brink was selected to play in the McDonald's All-American Game and the Jordan Brand Classic, which were both canceled due to the COVID-19 pandemic.

 In addition to basketball, Brink played volleyball for Southridge as a middle blocker.
 She helped the team win its first state championship as a sophomore, recording nine kills and five blocks against Central Catholic High School in the Class 6A final.

 Brink was considered a five-star recruit and the number three player in the 2020 class by ESPN.
 On November 7, 2018, she committed to Stanford over scholarship offers from Oregon and UConn.
 Brink described Stanford as her dream school and was drawn there by her relationships with head coach Tara VanDerveer and assistant coach Kate Paye.
-She also felt that attending the university would benefit her after her playing career due to its strong academic prowess.
-Brink had received an offer from Stanford after a camp at age 13, where she impressed then-assistant coach Amy Tucker during a scrimmage against a college team.
+She also felt that attending the university would benefit her after her playing career due to its academic prowess.
+Brink had received an offer from Stanford after a camp at age 13, where she impressed then-assistant coach Amy Tucker during a exhibition game against a college team.